DiegoValdez1/layoutjob-macro/README.md

 This is a rust crate which has a single macro: `layout!{...}`.
 This allows for an easy construction of a `LayoutJob` from epaint (which is re-exported in egui).

-A macro for easily creating an epaint `LayoutJob`, which is rexported in egui. `LayoutJob` must be imported by a 'use' statement.

 ## Usage

 ```rust